 Rihanna’s Acting Career

 The multitalented Rihanna has also proven she can act.
 In 2012, she made the transition to the silver screen in “Battleship,” which earned $303 million at the box office worldwide.
 Other Rihanna movies include “This Is the End,” “Annie,” “Valerian and the City of a Thousand Planets,” and “Ocean’s Eight.”

 She’s no stranger to the small screen either, with parts on “Love Thy Neighbor,” “Bates Motel” and “Guava Island.”

-Silver Screen Stars: 10 of the Richest Actresses of All Time
+Silver Screen Stars: 24 of the Wealthiest Young Actors and Actresses in Hollywood

 Rihanna Collaboration With Manolo Blahnik